wwwwwwari/Arcticons-New-Icons/README.md

-# Wari's New Icons for Arcticons
+# Wari's Soon-To-Be New Icons for Arcticons
 Repo to host my original icon files for Arcticons and other related files.

 ## Licenses